Scroll to navigation

 specify output filename, default is standard output.

 Add the certificate filename to the request.
-The issuer certificate is taken from the previous -issuer option, or an error occurs if no issuer certificate is specified.
+The issuer certificate is taken from the previous issuer option, or an error occurs if no issuer certificate is specified.

-Same as the -cert option except the certificate with serial number num is added to the request.
-The serial number is interpreted as a decimal integer unless preceded by "0x".
-Negative integers can also be specified by preceding the value by a "-" sign.
+Same as the cert option except the certificate with serial number num is added to the request.
+The serial number is interpreted as a decimal integer unless preceded by 0x.
+Negative integers can also be specified by preceding the value by a - sign.

-Sign the OCSP request using the certificate specified in the -signer option and the private key specified by the -signkey option.
-If the -signkey option is not present then the private key is read from the same file as the certificate.
+Sign the OCSP request using the certificate specified in the signer option and the private key specified by the signkey option.
+If the signkey option is not present then the private key is read from the same file as the certificate.
 If neither option is specified then the OCSP request is not signed.

 Additional certificates to include in the signed request.
-The input can be in PEM, DER, or PKCS#12 format.

 Add an OCSP nonce extension to a request or disable OCSP nonce addition.
-Normally if an OCSP request is input using the -reqin option no nonce is added: using the -nonce option will force addition of a nonce.
-If an OCSP request is being created (using -cert and -serial options) a nonce is automatically added specifying -no_nonce overrides this.
+Normally if an OCSP request is input using the reqin option no nonce is added: using the nonce option will force addition of a nonce.
+If an OCSP request is being created (using cert and serial options) a nonce is automatically added specifying no_nonce overrides this.

 Print out the text form of the OCSP request, response or both respectively.